 The good thing is that if the people who want you by their side are sharing the same values, principles and vision about how a workplace should be, you will make the switch with open arms.

-You won’t feel like your going to lose something, but rather see everything as an opportunity to gain new skills and develop your career in areas not possible until now.
+You won’t feel like you’re going to lose something, but rather see everything as an opportunity to gain new skills and develop your career in areas not possible until now.
 And I’m glad I finally saw that.

 Deciding on what to do wasn’t easy, but now that I’m here and I’ve experienced Pixelgrade for the past months, I can say to anyone who might be struggling in the future that everything is as advertised.